 The role of an Ambassador can be split into 2 main responsibilities:

-The first is that of a trainer and mentor.
-This is especially relevant as your company grows and hires more people.
-New hires will need to be introduced to OKR, understand how it relates to their role, and what their responsibilities are within the scope of the program.
-This differs depending on whether they’re a member of the executive team, a group or department lead, or an individual employee.
-An Ambassador is also responsible for ongoing maintenance and management of your OKR program.
-Their job is to coordinate key events in the OKR cycle like OKR creation and OKR closing, ensuring all those involved dedicate adequate time and resources.
+An Ambassador is also responsible for the ongoing maintenance and management of your OKR program.
+Their job is to coordinate key events in the OKR cycle like OKR creation and OKR closing, ensuring all those involved dedicate adequate time and resources, contributing to a successful OKR program.

 What makes a good Ambassador?